-PassKit.framework) to implement support for downloadable passes.
-Companies can create passes to represent items such as coupons, boarding passes, event tickets, and discount cards for businesses.
+The Passbook app provides users with a place to store coupons, boarding passes, event tickets, and discount cards for businesses.
 Instead of carrying a physical representation of these items, users can now store them on their iOS device and use them the same way as before.
+The PassKit framework (

 Passes are created by your company’s web service and delivered to the user’s device via email, Safari, or your custom app.
-The pass itself uses a special file format and is cryptographically signed before being delivered.
-The file format identifies relevant information about the service being offered so that the user knows what it is for.
+The pass itself, using a special file format, is cryptographically signed before being delivered.
+The file format identifies relevant information about the service being offered so that the user knows what the service is for.
 It might also contain a bar code or other information that you can then use to validate the card so that it can be redeemed or used.

 Quick Look Framework

-QuickLook.framework) provides a direct interface for previewing the contents of files your application does not support directly.
-This framework is intended primarily for applications that download files from the network or that otherwise work with files from unknown sources.
+QuickLook.framework) provides a direct interface for previewing the contents of files that your app does not support directly.
+This framework is intended primarily for apps that download files from the network or that otherwise work with files from unknown sources.
 After obtaining the file, you use the view controller provided by this framework to display the contents of that file directly in your user interface.

 For more information about the classes and methods of this framework, see Quick Look Framework Reference for iOS.

 Social.framework) provides a simple interface for accessing the user’s social media accounts.
-This framework supplants the Twitter framework that was introduced in iOS 5 and adds support for other social accounts, including Facebook and Sina’s Weibo service.
+This framework supplants the Twitter framework and adds support for other social accounts, including Facebook, Sina Weibo, and others.
 Apps can use this framework to post status updates and images to a user’s account.
 This framework works with the Accounts framework to provide a single sign-on model for the user and to ensure that access to the user’s account is approved.